 FAS relationships with the United States

 Nations in Free Association with the U.S. give the federal government a very high degree of control over their countries.
-“All three assign the United States full responsibility for the security and defense of the (Freely Associated States) FAS, which includes strategic denial over land, airspace, and territorial seas; this is the right to deny third countries access to or use of the FAS territories for military purposes and the right to establish US bases and defense facilities in the FAS.”
+According to the report, “[a]ll three assign the United States full responsibility for the security and defense of the (Freely Associated States) FAS, which includes strategic denial over land, airspace, and territorial seas; this is the right to deny third countries access to or use of the FAS territories for military purposes and the right to establish US bases and defense facilities in the FAS.”

 At the same time, the Freely Associated States have goals and wishes for their relationships with the United States, which may not always be satisfied.
 “FAS leaders want the United States to put greater emphasis on the issues most important to FAS citizens,” the report points out.
 “They prioritize personal relationships, building consensus through sustained engagement, and gestures of mutual respect.
 Fairly or not, they worry about US abandonment and neglect and that the United States does not take their concerns seriously.”